 - Farmers overuse Urea.
 Hence, the ideal ratio of NPK is disrupted

 The government has made it mandatory for domestic fertilizer firms to “Neem coat” at least 75 percent of their urea production (It can even go up to 100%).
 Earlier, there was a cap of 35% on this.
 The government has also allowed manufacturers to charge a small 5 percent premium on Neem-coated urea

 Checking the excessive use of urea which is deteriorating the soil health and adversely impacting overall crop yield

 - Prevent diversion of urea for industrial use

 - The subsidy savings arising out of this pales beside the enormity (financially and politically) of the fertilizer subsidy that is paid on the three major fertilizers, N, P, and K

 Gas Pooling Policy, 2015

 All urea units would get gas at a uniform price.
-It seeks to change the industry dynamics in Urea sector by levelling gas costs for all players
+It seeks to change the industry dynamics in the Urea sector by leveling gas costs for all players

 New Urea Policy, 2015